 MIT has already tarnished its own reputation through its visible suppressions of free speech.
 MIT made a mistake when it canceled Dr. Abbot’s Carlson Lecture, a mistake that it never acknowledged and for which it never apologized.
 But MIT is making a larger mistake by continuing to indulge a culture that tolerates and practices suppression of some expressions and viewpoints.
 If MIT continues to allow free expression to be suppressed on campus, it will slowly but inevitably continue degrading its position as a STEM university.

-MIT will need to go through some catharsis to reverse the culture which is degrading MIT by condoning speech suppression.
+MIT will need to go through some catharsis to reverse the culture which is currently degrading MIT by condoning speech suppression.
 Because of MIT’s importance, reputation, and visibility, some of this cathartic transition will be unavoidably public.
 This is unfortunate, but it is an essential process for MIT to correct its culture and maintain its premier position among STEM universities.

 The most important reason to join the MIT Free Speech Alliance is to demonstrate support for the values of free expression, diversity of perspective and academic freedom at MIT.
 MIT’s move away from these values came about from social pressure both internally and online.
 Its recent moves to restore support for free expression have only come in response to pressure from MFSA and others who hold these values dear.